kubecost/docs/apis/monitoring-apis/cloud-cost-trends-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="filter" type="string" required="false" %}
 Filter your results by a particular category or value.
 For example, when to only see trends in AWS spend, set this parameter to `filter=provider:"AWS"`.
-Supports [Filter Parameters (v2)](/apis/apis-overview/filters-api.md) language.
+Supports Kubecost's [advanced filtering](/apis/filters-api.md) language.
 {% endswagger-parameter %}

 {% swagger-response status="200: OK" description="" %}